 From The New York State Department of Environmental Conservation:

-The New York State Department of Environmental Conservation (DEC) today encouraged the public to comment on draft updates to the Broome State Forests Unit Management Plan (UMP), that includes eight state forests in Broome and Tioga counties.
+The New York State Department of Environmental Conservation (DEC) today encouraged the public to comment on the draft update to the Five Streams Unit Management Plan (UMP), that includes three state forests in Chenango County.
 The updated UMP will guide management of these properties over the next 10 years.
-DEC will accept comments on the draft plan until Sunday, Oct.
-4.
+DEC is accepting comments on the draft plan until Saturday, July 31.

-DEC manages state lands for multiple benefits to serve the people of New York State.
-The draft Broome State Forests UMP proposes to:
+DEC manages State Lands for multiple benefits to serve the people of New York State.
+The draft Five Streams UMP proposes to:

 - maintain healthy, sustainable, and biologically diverse ecosystems for fish and wildlife; and

-- provide continued opportunities for forest product sales, recreational use, environmental education, and research.
+- provide continued forest product sales and a variety of opportunities for recreational use, environmental education, and research.

-State Lands covered by the draft plan offer many recreational opportunities including hiking, camping, bird watching, fishing, hunting, trapping, fishing, cross?country skiing, snowshoeing, bird watching, and all-terrain vehicle (ATV) access by permit for visitors with mobility impairments.
+State Lands covered by the draft plan offer many recreational opportunities including hiking, camping, snowmobiling, bird watching, boating, fishing, hunting, trapping, snowshoeing, and all-terrain vehicle (ATV) access by permit for visitors with mobility impairments.

 DEC is accepting comments via email with the subject line “Five Streams Unit” to R7.UMP@dec.ny.gov, and by U.S. Mail or phone to: Andrew Blum, Forester, DEC, 2715 State Route 80, Sherburne, NY 13460, or (607) 674-4017.